Ecommerce will never be the same again.

 Yet despite the gradual easing of restrictions, the same question looms over us...

-Businesses that are reopening still enforce social distancing and mask.
+Businesses that are reopening still enforce social distancing and masks.
 And they also limit the number of customers in one place at one time.

 There are many of these small businesses that face staffing shortages.
 And children are still out of school (either by parental preferences or school order).